(l-r) Gail Kern Paster, Prince Charles, Camilla, Georgianna Ziegler. 2005.

 They were very nice and gracious, and looking back, it was sort of low-key.
 It was a big splash, but at the time, people were not tweeting or taking as many photos.
 It was a very pleasant visit.

-This story is from an interview with Georgianna Ziegler, Louis B. Thalheimer Associate Librarian and Head of Reference Emerita, some of which appeared in the Summer/Fall 2016 issue of Folger Magazine.
+This story is from an interview with Georgianna Ziegler, Louis B. Thalheimer Associate Librarian and Head of Reference Emerita, some of which appears in the Summer/Fall 2016 issue of Folger Magazine.
 The magazine is complimentary for members of the Folger.

 Esther Ferington conducted the interview with Georgianna Ziegler.